 ATED is payable if the property is owned by a company, corporate body or collective investment vehicle (such as a unit trust).
 It is also payable by partnerships which contain companies, corporate bodies or investment vehicles.
 It is not payable by individuals who own residential properties directly.

-ATED is not payable by owners of hotels, guest houses, hospitals, care homes, student halls of residence, boarding school accommodation, military accommodation, prisons or qualifying housing co-operatives.
+ATED is not payable by owners of hotels, guest houses, hospitals, care homes, student halls of residence, boarding school accommodation, military accommodation or prisons.
 It is also not payable on properties located outside the UK.

 Other reliefs and exemptions may reduce ATED to nil.
 These include (but are not limited to):

 - commercial farming companies which own a farmhouse occupied by a 'farm worker' connected to the company